-If you are reading this, you likely know of Xiaomi — a Chinese company that is breaking into various markets with its affordable smartphones.
-For those that don’t know Xiaomi, it is a consumer electronics company offering high-end as well as affordable products with innovative technology.
+Xiaomi — a Chinese company that is breaking into various markets with its affordable smartphones.
+For those who don’t know Xiaomi, it is a consumer electronics company offering high-end as well as affordable products with innovative technology.

 The rise of Xiaomi has come to define the new paradigm of consumer electronics in India.
-A major per cent of the population owns its smartphone and wearables, setting them apart from the mass market.
+A major percentage of the population owns its smartphone and wearables, setting them apart from the mass market.

-So in this case study, we will take a deeper look into Xiaomi, its marketing mix, the marketing strategy and the campaigns that it has undertaken over the years to increase its market share and brand recognition in India and around the world.
+So in this case study, we will take a deeper look into the marketing strategy of Xiaomi, its marketing mix, and the campaigns that it has undertaken over the years to increase its market share and brand recognition in India and around the world.

 About Xiaomi